 The Andromeda galaxy, our Milky Way's closest neighbor, is the most distant object in the sky that you can see with your unaided eye — but only on a clear night from a location with a very dark sky.
-The galaxy is a beautiful sprial, but one fact you may not be aware of: We’re safe for a few billion years, but Andromeda is headed our way and on a collision course with the Milky Way.
-Here we explain that cosmic train wreck, plus explain Andromeda's location, shape and other facts.
+The galaxy is a beautiful spiral, but one fact you may not be aware of: We’re safe for a few billion years, but Andromeda is headed our way and on a collision course with the Milky Way.

 Location, location, location

-Located just to the north of the constellation bearing its name, the Andromeda galaxy appears as a long, hazy patch in the sky.
+Located just to the north of the constellation bearing its name, the Andromeda galaxy (also known as M31, Messier 31 or NGC 224) appears as a long, hazy patch in the sky.
 It should appear as a smudge in the sky, even with moderate light pollution.
 If you live in a more populated place, you may have more trouble.
 Binoculars will clearly reveal its shape.
 [How to Find Andromeda]

 The visible fuzzy patch of stars stretches about as long as the width of the full moon, and half as wide; only with significant magnification can you tell it stretches six times that length in fullness.

-A spiral galaxy like the Milky Way, Andromeda contains a concentrated bulge of matter in the middle, surrounded by a disk of gas, dust, and stars 260,000 light-years long, more than 2.5 times as long as the Milky Way.
+A spiral galaxy like the Milky Way, Andromeda contains a concentrated bulge of matter in the middle, surrounded by a disk of gas, dust, and stars and an immense halo.
 Though Andromeda contains approximately a trillion stars to the quarter to half a billion in the Milky Way, our galaxy is actually more massive, because it is thought to contain more dark matter.
 [Andromeda Galaxy Photos: Amazing Pictures of M31]

-Andromeda's proximity will be deadly to our galaxy.
-The two galaxies are rushing closer to one another at about 70 miles per second (112 kilometers per second).
-Astronomers estimate that it will collide with the Milky Way in about 5 billion years.
+Andromeda and the Milky Way are heading on a collision course that will alter the structure of the two galaxies forever.
+The galaxies are rushing closer to one another at about 70 miles per second (112 kilometers per second).
+Astronomers estimate that Andromeda will collide with the Milky Way in 4 billion years, with the merger concluding 6 billion years from now.
 By that time, the sun will have swollen into a red giant and swallowed up the terrestrial planets, so Earth will have other things to worry about.
 [Milky Way Galaxy's Head-On Crash with Andromeda in Pictures (Gallery)]

 Galaxy collisions are a normal part of the universe's evolution.
 In fact, both Andromeda and the Milky Way bear signs of having already crashed into other galaxies.
 Andromeda boasts a large ring of dust in its center, giving it an interesting shape.
 Astronomers believe this dust may have formed when it swallowed an existing galaxy.

 In the 1920s, the distant galaxy became part of the Great Debate between American astronomers Harlow Shapley and Heber Curtis.
-At the time, astronomers believed the Milky Way completely composed the whole of universe, and the strange patches known as nebulae lay inside of them.
-Curtis had spotted various nova in Andromeda, and argued instead that it was a separate galaxy.
+At the time, astronomers thought the Milky Way composed the whole universe, and the strange patches known as nebulae lay inside of them.
+Curtis had spotted various novae in Andromeda, and argued instead that it was a separate galaxy.